2019-2020 Small Grant Recipients

 - Must benefit individuals in our 49 county service area in the areas of breast health education and outreach; breast cancer diagnosis; prevention or treatment; and/or survivorship

-- Must be submitted through the Grants e-Management System: GeMS Application User Manual
+- Must be submitted through the Komen Grants Portal

 - Require approval by the Susan G. Komen Upstate New York Board of Directors